zapdos-labs/zapdos-js-test/README.md

     npm link zapdos-js
     ```

 Now, any changes you make in the `zapdos-js` directory will be reflected in `zapdos-js-test` without needing to reinstall.
+Remember to rebuild `zapdos-js` (e.g., by running `npm run build` or `tsc`) after making changes to its source code for the changes to take effect.

 To unlink the packages: